Research Projects

 The stellar surface imaging project

-The twin PAVO instruments (PAVO is the Southern constellation of the Peacock) have just been commissioned at the SUSI (NSW) and CHARA (California) arrays.
-These instruments now set the standard for sensitivity and resolution in optical interferometic imaging, for the first time enabling us to answer a question which countless generations must have dreamed about: ``What would it look like if I could zoom up to see a distant star at close quarters?''.
+The twin PAVO instruments (PAVO is the Southern constellation of the Peacock) were built by our group at the SUSI (NSW) and CHARA (California) arrays.
+These instruments now set the standard for sensitivity and resolution in optical interferometric imaging, for the first time enabling us to answer a question which countless generations must have dreamed about: ``What would it look like if I could zoom up to see a distant star at close quarters?''.
 The sunspots and prominences exhibited by our own sun may be quite tame in comparison with the fireworks displayed by many of the exotic stars in our galaxy.
 The surfaces of several classes of strongly magnetic star should show strong surface mottling, with spectacular patterns of light and dark regions criss-crossing the stellar disk.
 Still other stars are distorted from the normal circular disk by rotation rates approaching break-up, or by tidal effects from an extremely close binary companion star stretching the surface into an egg shape.
 New observations, for the first time enabled by the PAVO instruments, will open a unique new window into the exotic physics which governs such extreme astrophysical environments.
 In this project, you will learn about design of leading edge astronomical instrumentation, construct your own observing program and conduct observations at both the SUSI array in Narrabri and the CHARA array in California.

 The Riddle of the Red Square